visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 To that end, these outputs come packaged with meshes representing the imaging planes specified by the user when calling the query.
 Additionally, they also include meshes representing the rays that were used in the ray tracing.
 The following subsections discuss both of these in more detail.
-To visualize these mesh with VisIt, see :ref:`Visualizing with VisIt`.
+To visualize these meshes with VisIt, see :ref:`Visualizing with VisIt`.

 Imaging Planes
 ++++++++++++++